The following article refers to an outdated product. Explore our API-led SOA solutions for the latest information.

 Define and enforce contracts to ensure different service levels.
 With Contract Manager, prospective consumers can request access, specify service levels, and negotiate terms for services.
 Once defined, Anypoint Service Registry monitors services to enforce terms.

 In addition, Service Registry also comes with all of the security, availability, reliability, and performance features businesses have come to expect from MuleSoft.
 Anypoint Enterprise Security protects service endpoints from security threats and vulnerabilities.
 High-availability ensures 100% uptime for integration ecosystems.
 Because it is a cloud-based solution, the TCO of Anypoint Service Registry is lower than other SOA governance solutions, as there is no infrastructure to deploy and no costly upgrades to implement.

 Anypoint Service Registry for SOA Governance

 Whether you are a service owner or a consumer, Anypoint Service Registry makes it easy to manage services throughout their lifecycle, monitor performance, and enforce standards, policies and contracts.
 By automating application services governance, businesses can spend less time worrying about policies and standards, and more time focusing on driving innovation in the business.
-Moreover, Anypoint Service Registry is designed to interoperate with Mule ESB or CloudHub to provide further benefits.
+Moreover, Anypoint Service Registry is designed to interoperate with Mule as an ESB or CloudHub to provide further benefits.

 MuleSoft offers a solid SOA Governance framework to support the New Enterprise with Anypoint Service Registry.
 Learn more about what Anypoint Service Registry has to offer, or contact us today to get started.

-Also, watch our webinar below, “SOA Governance Best Practices” to learn more about overcoming the challenges of SOA Governance, best practices, and watch a live demo of the Anypoint Service Registry.
+Also, watch our webinar below, “SOA Governance Best Practices” to learn more about overcoming the challenges of SOA Governance, best practices, and watch a live demo of Anypoint Service Registry.